mikiAtomMines/Automation/bbb_setup_files/README.md

 If you do not see the bottom half of the output, please refer back to the section on Getting installation files ready.
 If the problem persists, try using a different USB drive.
-After confirming that the USB drive is correctly detected by the board, save the path to the USB drive under the 'Device' column for later use.
+After confirming that the USB drive is correctly detected by the board, write down in a piece of paper the path to the USB drive found under the 'Device' column.
 In the example above, the path is `/dev/sda1`.

 Run the following commands: